elkmire/Gemini/README.md

   - Requires a key word/phrase
   - Case-insensitive, non-alpha characters are preserved

-* **ROT13**: For when you want to hide spoilers with the cryptographic equivalent of wearing sunglasses at night.

 * **Atbash**: Reverses the alphabet.
 A becomes Z, B becomes Y, etc. It's like alphabet yoga.

 * **Reverse**: Literally just reverses the text.
 Not encryption, but surprisingly effective against lazy adversaries.